back2dev2017/restaurant-reviews/README.md

 ## Purpose

 This site integrates a map API from MapBox to display restaurant locations.
 It tracks the cuisine type, address and reviews for select restaurants (in a specified .json file).
-The key goals of the project are to create a responsive design that will work across many devices of varying display size, and also to begin using a service worker concept to provide better user experience (aka cache resources so that some data is still viewable even if offline).
+The key goals of the project are: responsive design, offline experience, and ARIA features (for screen readers).
+The responsive design should work across many devices of varying display size.
+Pages, at least most content, should be displayed if going offline after the initial load.
+Aria attributes as well as deliberate keyboard navigation is used for the visually challenged.

 ## Instructions